Mrrm2/Comms-User-Guide/docs/gettingStarted.md

             It is always best practice to add a message when committing your changes.
 This will help you and others understand what changes you made.
 It is also best to write a commit message starting with a verb in the present tense.
 For example, if you fixed a bug in the code, you can write a commit message like “Fix bug in code”.

-4. Finally, use the `git push` command in the terminal.
+4. Use the `git push` command in the terminal.
 This will push the changes to the remote repository on GitHub.
 You should see a similar output message in the terminal.
     <br />
     <br />
     <img src="/images/gettingStarted/gitPush.png" alt= "Pushing the changes to the remote repository" width="650px">